BabylonJS/Documentation/content/How_To/material/More_Materials.md

 ---
-title: How To Apply Bumps, Opacity, Tiling and Detail Maps
+title: More Materials
+image:
+description: Learn about applying bump, opacity, tiling, and detail maps in Babylon.js.
+keywords: welcome, babylon.js, diving deeper, materials, bump, opacity, tiling, detail
+further-reading:
+video-overview:
+video-content:
 ---

 A range of effects can be achieved with textures using a few extra lines of code.

-# Bump Map
+## Bump Map
 Bump mapping is a technique to simulate bump and dents on a rendered surface.
 These are made by creating a **normal map** from an image.
 The means to do this can be found on the web, a search for 'normal map generator' will bring up free and paid for methods of doing this.